 One of the greatest defensemen to ever play in the National Hockey League had a handful of big moments on March 27.
-Also, a legendary run began in Vancouver after a suspension is handed down.
-Finally, we take a look at all the firsts that occurred on this date throughout the years.
+A legendary run began in Vancouver after a suspension is handed down and the day has been full of NHL and franchise firsts.
+It is time for our daily trip back through the years to experience all the best moments this date has had to offer.

 Bourque picked up his 1,000th career assist in a 6-3 loss to the New Islanders on March 27, 1997.
 At the time, he was just the fifth player to ever get 1,000 assists and the first to do so while playing for just one team.

-Exactly two years later, Bourque scored his 385th career goal, tying him with Paul Coffey as the highest-scoring blueliner in NHL history.
+Two years later, Bourque scored his 385th career goal during a 2-2 tie with the San Jose Sharks, with tying him with Paul Coffey as the highest-scoring blueliner in NHL history.
 He still holds the record for the most goals by a defenseman with 410.
 Coffey is second with 396 goals.

 On March 27, 1982, Vancouver Canucks head coach Harry Neale was suspended for 10 games for an incident in Quebec City.
 During a 3-3 tie with the Quebec Nordiques, Dave “Tiger” Williams took a few liberties with Peter Stastny.
 While holding him against the boards, a fan tried to reach around the glass to get at Williams.
 This caused Neale to run down from the bench and throw a punch at the said fan and a full melee broke out.